bioinfo-biols/Flow2Spatial/docs/Reconstructing the spatial proteomics of villus.rst

 To present the pipeline of Flow2Spatial more clearly, we show the villus spatial proteomics reconstruction as an instance.

 Here, we applied PLATO to an adult rat large intestinal villus tissue using a 25 µm chip.
-More than 2,000 proteins groups in ~100 channels (two angle) was successfully detected using LC-MS/MS, and needed to be reconstructed by Flow2Spatial.
+Nearly 2,000 proteins groups in ~100 channels (two angle) was successfully detected using LC-MS/MS, and needed to be reconstructed by Flow2Spatial.
 After quality control, the channel intensity used for reconstruction is located at https://github.com/bioinfo-biols/Flow2Spatial/tree/main/tests/df_pro_gut.csv.

 Reconstruction
 ````````````````